CaseyK9/ParioX/README.md

 - Build in mp4 player!
 - images scale to the size of the view window.
 - Instant download feature
-- User management system and multi user support.
+- User management system and multi user support. (planned in V0.3)

 # Requirements:
 - A recent version of MySQL/MariaDB